 Changes in the degree outline must be approved by the Graduate Program Coordinator.
-If the Coordinator approves the proposed change, the Coordinator submits a request to the

-Graduate College requesting that change.
+If the Coordinator approves the proposed change, the Coordinator submits a request to the Graduate College requesting that change.
 If the Dean of the Graduate College concurs with the requested change, the Graduate College issues a new degree outline.
 The new degree outline then replaces the old one.

-In accordance with Departmental policy, the Graduate Coordinator will not approve requests to substitute for the core courses (GEO 7300, 5309, and 5301 or 5304 for the M.S.).
+In accordance with Departmental policy, the Graduate Coordinator will not approve requests to substitute for the core courses (GEO 5300, 5301, 5304 or 5309 for the M.A.Geo.).
 An exception to this policy is that students who have completed a graduate-level course in multivariate statistics with a grade of B or better may be allowed to substitute for 5301 upon approval of the Coordinator and the professor responsible for teaching GEO 5301.
+Students enrolled in M.A.Geo. in Geography (Geographic Education Concentration) may take GEO 5342 as an alternative to GEO 5300 and DE 5339 as an alternative to GEO 5301.